joejeadoodee/CMSC127-ST12L-Group01/README.md

 sudo mariadb

 USE org
+CREATE USER jojolanot IDENTIFIED BY 'jojolanot';
+GRANT ALL PRIVILEGES ON org.* TO 'jojolanot'@'%';
 # Paste org.sql in the command line to populate database
-GRANT ALL PRIVILEGES ON org.* TO 'jojolanot'@'%';
 ```